danielrriggs/danielrriggs.github.io/content/Executive function.md

-The ability to plan and following through with tasks.
+The ability to plan and follow through with tasks.
+The ability to break apart & sequence an abstract goal into steps.